wimdavies/gilded-rose/README.md

 - make notes on the requirements, build my understanding of them.
 - write tests to cover the requirements, playing with the code in the REPL to explore areas where my understanding was unclear or questions had emerged.
 - first round of refactoring: extract the procedures related to each type of item into a specific update method, `GildedRose#update_{type_of_item}`.
 These are called from a switch statement in `GildedRose#update_quality`.
 Things are much clearer now!
 - realise I have failed to account for certain boundary conditions in my test suite (re: doubled rates of quality increase/decrease at the 1 and 49 boundaries).
 Compare my current code's functionality against the legacy code, realise I have failed to preserve this behaviour.
 Write tests to cover these cases (including anticipated equivalents for the future `Conjured` type), and test-drive implementation code that gets me back to green.
+Also add test cases for some behaviours not captured in the requirements, but that the legacy code nonetheless demonstrates.
 - second major refactoring: move the switch statement into an `Updater` class containing a factory, `Updater.for`, that instantiates polymorphic subclasses of itself that wrap and update the `Item`.
 At this point, `GildedRose#update_quality` is 3 LOC long (down from 43), and I believe the GildedRose class is open for the new requirement.
 - take this to a coaching session with [Kay Lack](https://github.com/neoeno), and receive feedback that the overall code at this point is not Open/Closed for the new requirement.
 A branch must be added to the hard-coded conditional in the factory for it to create a new `ConjuredUpdater` — logically, the code at this point must therefore be _Open for modification_.
 - third refactoring: informed by the variant factory solutions in Chapter 7 of _99 Bottles of OOP_, add a 'registry' to the factory, which holds a list of classes that are candidates to handle an `Item`.
 This disperses the choosing logic to the candidate classes, which register themselves.
 As a result, one need only write a new subclass of `Updater` to extend the functionality — the factory is now Open/Closed!